mylegs-shake/TudeDude_Assignments/README.md

 3. Prints a personalized greeting message using the full name.
 Expected Output:
 The program should output a greeting like:

-Submission Instructions:
-Create a GitHub repository and upload your Python scripts (.py files).
-Ensure the repository includes a README.md file that describes the functionality of your programs.
-Add both Task 1 and Task 2 scripts in the same repository.
-Submit the link to your GitHub repository once uploaded.
 ---